Automorphisms of the Torelli complex for the one-holed genus two surface

 \section{Introduction}

 Let $S=S_{g, p}$ be a connected, compact and orientable surface of genus $g$ with $p$ boundary components.
-The {\it extended mapping class group} $\mod^*(S)$ of $S$ is defined to be the group of isotopy classes of homeomorphisms from $S$ onto itself, where isotopy may move points of the boundary of $S$.
-When $p\leq 1$, the {\it Torelli group} $\cali(S)$ of $S$ is defined to be the subgroup of $\mod^*(S)$ consisting of all elements acting on the homology group $H_1(S, \mathbb{Z})$ trivially.
+Let $\mod^*(S)$ be the {\it extended mapping class group} of $S$, i.e., the group of isotopy classes of homeomorphisms from $S$ onto itself, where isotopy may move points of the boundary of $S$.
+When $p\leq 1$, the {\it Torelli group} of $S$, denoted by $\cali(S)$, is defined as the subgroup of $\mod^*(S)$ consisting of all elements acting on the homology group $H_1(S, \mathbb{Z})$ trivially.
 As a consequence of \cite{bm}, \cite{bm-add}, \cite{farb-ivanov} and \cite{kida-tor}, if $g\geq 3$ and $p\leq 1$, then any isomorphism between finite index subgroups of $\cali(S)$ is the conjugation by an element of $\mod^*(S)$.
 One purpose of this paper is to obtain the same conclusion when $g=2$ and $p=1$.
 A key step in the proof of these results is to describe any automorphism of the Torelli complex $\calt(S)$ of $S$, which is a simplicial complex on which $\mod^*(S)$ naturally acts.
 The Torelli complex (with a certain marking) of a closed surface was first introduced by Farb-Ivanov \cite{farb-ivanov} to attack the same problem on the Torelli group.
 The computation of automorphisms of $\calt(S)$ in our case is more delicate than that in the other cases.
 One difficulty stems from lowness of the dimension of $\calt(S_{2, 1})$.
 In fact, $\calt(S_{2, 1})$ is of dimension 1, and if $S$ is a surface dealt with in the cited references, then $\calt(S)$ is of dimension at least 2.
 Details are discussed in Remark \ref{rem-low}.